mhoye/Bespoke_IO/README.md

 6.  git clone http://github.com/mhoye/Bespoke_IO/

-7. In Bespoke_IO/application/config/mysql-schema/ you can use the quicksetup script to quickly install a database called besds and a user called besds_admin with the appropriate permissions.
+7. In Bespoke_IO/application/config/mysql-schema/ you can use a script called database_setup.sh to quickly install and preconfigure the the appropriate user and  permissions.
 This will also install a curtailed list of the available versions of Firefox and Thunderbird, the most current mainline and extended support versions of each.